-Call up AA reservations with the LATAM flight information to book your desired award tickets with AAvantage bonus miles.
+Call up AA reservations at 1-800-882-8880 with the LATAM flight information to book your desired award tickets with AAdvantage bonus miles.

-4. Fly From Dallas to New Zealand With Qantas Airlines in Business Class
+4. Fly From Dallas to New Zealand With Qantas in Business Class

 Qantas now has nonstop service to Sydney from Los Angeles and San Francisco, which makes flying Qantas a great option for flights to the South Pacific.